nasa/oceandata-notebooks/book/notebooks/oci/oci_ocssw_l2gen.md

 getanc -h
 ```

-Let's run it on our L1B file, using the `-u` parameter to parse only the filename for datetime information.
+Let's run it on our L1B file, using the `--use_filename` parameter to parse only the filename for datetime information.
 The filename from `l1b_paths` can be passed to the `%%bash` magic via the `-s` argument, but first must be assigned to a `str` variable.

 ```{code-cell} ipython3